jscs-dev/node-jscs/README.md

  - `", "`: arguments are immediately followed by a comma then a space
  - `" ,"`: arguments are immediately followed by a space then a comma
  - `" , "`: arguments are immediately followed by a space, a comma then a space
+ - `","`: arguments are immediately followed by a comma

 #### Example